wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 [JSON File API](2019-assets/chtwzrd-v1/chatwizard-api.json)

-All you need on your page is to add a data attribute named "data-chtwzrd-src" to your section, aside or div tag that has the ".chtwzrd" class, and provide it with the path to your JSON file.
+All you need on your page is to add a data attribute named "data-wb-chtwzrd-src" to your section, aside or div tag that has the ".wb-chtwzrd" class, and provide it with the path to your JSON file.

 ## Source code